Easy Yellow Split Pea Soup

 I would be interested to hear from people if you pre-soak your yellow peas or not.
 Do comment below.

-Dill And Fennel
+Dill And Fennel – Or Other Herbs

 This recipe is flavoured with dill and fennel seeds making it have a delightful soft aniseed flavour – really lovely!
+But if you don’t have dill or fennel in your cupboard use oregano or mixed herbs to add a little extra flavour.

 The fennel seeds are the seeds of the fennel plant.
 They have been considered to have special properties and can be beneficial to your health.
 Dill too has flavours of anise but is slightly sharper and stronger.
 The two flavours of fennel and dill complement each other in this delicious soup.